ScalableTrustworthyAI/scalabletrustworthyai.github.io/content/overview/overview.md

 With these principles in mind, we do research on **Scalable Trustworthy AI** technologies to guide the field to the right direction.
 We hope to contribute to mitigating the negative side-effects of AI and accelerating the AI-led advances for the future of humanity.

+For prospective students: You might be interested in our internal curriculum and guidelines for a PhD program: [Principles for a PhD Program](https://github.com/coallaoh/Principles/tree/main/principles/phd).

 STAI group is part of the [Tübingen AI Center](https://tuebingen.ai/) and the [University of Tübingen](https://uni-tuebingen.de/).
 STAI is also within the ecosystem of International Max Planck Research School for Intelligent Systems ([IMPRS-IS](https://imprs.is.mpg.de/)) and the [ELLIS Society](https://ellis.eu/).